 16) Give yourself permission

 Allow yourself to have something you really want, unless you are allergic to it.
 The forbidden fruit is always the most tempting.
 Restricting a food may lead to bingeing.

 Become aware of how much food you really need to eat to be properly full.
 Diets often have strict portion sizes.
 No one diet fits all.
 Everybody has a unique physiology.
 Don’t be a sheep and follow it because some Hollywood A lister said it worked.
 Once you get used to your portion sizes you will also reduce food waste – double whammy!

 Put your fork down between bites and breathe and allow yourself to enjoy your food.

-Carry healthy snacks with you.
-This could be in your bag, car or on your desk.
-It’s not always easy to avoid a trigger which makes you crave something unhealthy.
-Be prepared.
+Carry healthy snacks with you in your bag, car or on your desk.
+It’s not always easy to avoid a trigger which makes you crave something unhealthy so be prepared.